 Microgreen Tray Depth

-Trays vary in depth, and while most will work together, this is a big consideration and not something to gloss over.
+Trays vary by depth, and while most will work together, this is a big consideration and not something to gloss over.

 Shallow microgreen trays tend to work better when you go to cut the microgreens, but they aren’t exactly easy to find.